 This choppy and tousled bob is the perfect canvas for this easy-going brown balayage hair color.

 Dark Mocha Balayage Hair with Red Highlights

-Sizzle in this sexy crimson-streaked wavy medium hairstyle, done with a balayage technique!
+Sizzle in this sexy crimson-streaked wavy long hairstyle, done with a balayage technique!
 It’s totally a win-win for its edginess and low upkeep requirement.

 Midnight Blue Balayage Highlights on Black Hair

 These waves of azure streaks on naturally dark hair create a sophisticated balayage inspiration!